 |Pennsylvania-Reading Seashore Lines||6004||34||74756||4/28/1950|

 |Pennsylvania-Reading Seashore Lines||6005||35||74757||4/29/1950|

 The reasoning behind Baldwin's complicated classification is fairly straightforward.
 Because the company was so focused and dedicated to building steam locomotives it carried over a version of the classic Whyte notation (developed by Frederick Whyte to classify steam designs) and applied this to early diesel variants.

 Using the DRS-4-4-1500 model as an example the DRS referred to Diesel Road Switcher unit; the first number, 4, was the designation of four overall axles; the second number, 4, was the designation of four powered traction motors; and 1500 stood for the horsepower rating.

-By around 1950 Baldwin would drop this difficult system and instead use what it termed its Standard line, which simply referred to the motive power type and horsepower rating.
+By 1950, Baldwin would drop this difficult system with its new Standard Line, which simply referred to the motive power type and horsepower rating.